nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_5/Lesson_1/readme.md

 **01/02**

-Which of the following may fit the definition of a “research object”?
+Which of the following may fit the definition of a "research object"?

 - Raw data
 - Blog